 WHAT IS IT?

-The checkered eye itself is a simple eye, the center of which, the iris, is black and white checkers.
+The checkered eye itself is a simple line drawing of an eye, the center of which, the iris, is black and white checkers.
 The wearable symbol bears the Checkered Eye and the text "LOW VISION".
-It has been translated to French as well, in which case it reads "BASSE VISION".
+It has been translated to French, Spanish and Thai as well.
 The background is white, the outline, emblem and text are black.

-The symbol is round and is available in several sizes.
-Some sizes are available in reverse colors; black background with white outline, emblem, and text.
+The symbol is round and is available in several sizes as a pin, patch, pendant, and clothing safe sticker.

 WHO CAN WEAR IT?

-People with low vision, which is significantly less than average sight which is NOT CORRECTABLE back to average, with regular glasses or contact lenses.
-People with many levels of vision loss may choose to use the Checkered Eye.
+People with low vision may wear the checkered eye.
+Low vision is significantly less than average sight which is NOT CORRECTABLE back to average, with regular glasses or contact lenses.
+People with many levels of blindnesss may choose to use the Checkered Eye.

 WHAT NOT TO DO.